 The Kratom Consumer Protection Act, or KCPA, is the model regulatory framework supported by the American Kratom Association and adopted in some form by more than ten states.
 It is the version of this conversation Council should be having.
 The right regulatory framework should:

-• Define kratom products clearly
+- Define kratom products clearly

-• Require third-party lab testing
+- Require third-party lab testing

-• Restrict sales to adults 21 and over
+- Restrict sales to adults 21 and over

-• Mandate transparent product labeling
+- Mandate transparent product labeling

-• License retailers with state-issued credentials
+- License retailers with state-issued credentials

-• Enforce against unregulated bad actors
+- Enforce against unregulated bad actors

 This framework protects consumers, gives the city the enforcement tools it actually needs, and preserves access for the adults who rely on these products responsibly.
 It is also the framework we already meet.
 Read more about why we sell only full-spectrum kratom and avoid 7-OH concentrates, which is the kind of product standard the city should be encouraging, not banning.

+The bill passed.
 What happens if I shop at one of the Philadelphia stores right now?

-If the bill passes, what happens to my hemp products?
+Now that it passed, what happens to my hemp products?

-If the bill passes, what happens to kratom?
+What happens to kratom?

 I do not live in Philadelphia.
 Can I still help?